forestgrape/coronavirus/index.md

 Sometimes it is helpful to differentiate hosts upon their role they play in the virus spread:
 ><span id='natural-host'>A *Natural Host* of a virus is a [host](#host) and the infections are relevant for the spread of the virus.</span>

-><span id='side-host'>A *Side Host* of a virus is a [host](#host) and the infections are _not_ relevant for the spread of the virus.
+><span id='side-host'>A *Side Host* of a virus is a [host](#host) but the infections yield *no* relevant spread of the virus.
 E.g. the virus cannot replicate effienctly or the virions cannot leave the host.
 These infections can be viewed as side-effects of the random virus spread.
-Virus can evolve to a new strain that a Side Host becomes a Natural Host</span>
+Viruses can evolve such that a Side Host becomes a Natural Host</span>

 Possible habitats are subject to constraints by life cycle.
 For viruses in natural equilibrium, the locations are involved in the survival of the virus strain i.e. relevant for spread.